vincent-bot1/compose-for-agents/demos/agno/README.md

 1. Create a page named "Updates" in your workspace
 1. Give your integration access to the page by clicking on the ... menu on the top right of the updates page, clicking "Connections" and selecting it
 ![Notion page perms](./img/notion-page-perms.png)
+1. Add the token to the .mcp.env file.

 ### GitHub Official